-Goat housing can be a very simple goat house design or a more elaborate goat shed or barn.
-And goat fencing will play an essential part in keeping your goats on your property as well as keeping predatory animals away from your goats.
+Goat fencing will also play an essential part in keeping your goats on your property as well as keeping predatory animals away from your goats.

 You can put together a very basic goat housing from materials that you may already have on your property right now.

 Although, some people will prefer to house their goats in a more enclosed building such as a goat shed.
 Basically, goats need a house for shade in the summer and protection from rain as well as the cold in the winter time.

 A 3 sided goat house can give your goats plenty of air movement and it's relatively inexpensive to make if you have the necessary tools and skills.

 Housing for goats does not have to be elaborate, but is must satisfy the basic needs of your goats.
 And a small house is economical when you are first starting out.